Hemingway & Gellhorn: Reception

-The New York Times panned the film, characterizing it as "a disheartening misfire: a big, bland historical melodrama built on platitudes about honor and the writing life that crams in actual figures and incidents but does little to illuminate them, or to make us care about the romance at its center."
-In a similar vein Vanity Fair observed that "none of the reviews quite prepared me for the unchained malady of Hemingway & Gellhorn."
-Of the director they say "it’s as if Kaufman answered the call of wild and it turned out to be a loon."
-The Huffington Post described it as "a gigantic missed opportunity, a jaw-droppingly trying waste of time.
+Mike Hale of The New York Times panned the film, characterizing it as "a disheartening misfire: a big, bland historical melodrama built on platitudes about honor and the writing life that crams in actual figures and incidents but does little to illuminate them, or to make us care about the romance at its center."
+In a similar vein, James Wolcott of Vanity Fair wrote that "none of the reviews quite prepared me for the unchained malady of Hemingway & Gellhorn."
+Of the director, he wrote, "It's as if Kaufman answered the call of wild and it turned out to be a loon."
+In The Huffington Post, Maureen Ryan described it as "a gigantic missed opportunity, a jaw-droppingly trying waste of time.
 Don't let the fancy names in the cast fool you: This is a stupid, stupid movie."
 Rotten Tomatoes gives the film a 49% score based on 49 reviews, with an average rating of 5.33/10.